alexlaverty/alexlaverty.github.io_20220810/blog/deploying-gramps-on-github-pages-using-github-action-workflow/index.md

 ## Push Files Up Into Github Repo

-Now from with the gramps folder in cmd prompt commit the changes and push them up into the gramps github repo
+Now from within the gramps folder in cmd prompt commit the changes and push them up into the gramps github repo

 ```
 git status